sunfounder/picar-x/docs/source/python/python_tts.rst

 **Install i2samp**

-Before using the that functions, first activate the speaker so that it will be enabled and can make sounds.
+Before using the Text-to-Speech (TTS) and Sound Effect functions, first activate the speaker so that it will be enabled and can make sounds.

 Run ``i2samp.sh`` in the **picar-x** folder,